Email : firstname.lastname@example.org

 Laurent Dobuzinskis, Associate Professor, has two different research and teaching interests: i) the history of political and economic thought, political economy (rational choice), and the philosophy of the social sciences; ii) public policy analysis.
 He is the author of The Self-Organizing Polity, (Westview Press, 1987) and of several papers and articles on policy-making, political theory and the history of political economy (the latest being: "Adam Smith and French Political Economy: Parallels and Differences,” in Property and Propriety: New Studies in the Philosophy of Adam Smith, eds.
 D.F.
 Hardwick and L. Marsh, Palgrave, 2014).

-With R. Koppl and Steven Horwitz, he edited Experts and Epistemic Monopolies, vol 17 in the Advances in Austrian Economics series (Emerald, 2012); with M. Howlett and D. Laycock, he edited Policy Analysis in Canada: The State of the Art (University of Toronto Press, 2007), and Policy Studies in Canada: The Starte of the Art (Univerity of Toronto Press, 1996); with J. Busumtwi-Sam he edited Turbulence and New Directions in Global Political Economy (Palgrave 2003); with S. McBride et al., he edited Global Instability: Uncertainty and New Visions in Political Economy (Kluwer 2002).
+With R. Koppl and Steven Horwitz, he edited Experts and Epistemic Monopolies, vol 17 in the Advances in Austrian Economics series (Emerald, 2012); with M. Howlett and D. Laycock, he edited Policy Analysis in Canada (Policy Press, 2018), Policy Analysis in Canada: The State of the Art (University of Toronto Press, 2007), and Policy Studies in Canada: The Starte of the Art (Univerity of Toronto Press, 1996); with J. Busumtwi-Sam he edited Turbulence and New Directions in Global Political Economy (Palgrave 2003); with S. McBride et al., he edited Global Instability: Uncertainty and New Visions in Political Economy (Kluwer 2002).

-Professor Dobuzinskis also teaches in the French Language Cohert Program in Public Administration and Community Services.
+Professor Dobuzinskis also teaches in the French Language Cohort Program in Public Administration and Community Services.